learnk8s/learnk8s.io/src/askExpert201903/content.md

 It can collect metrics and receive instructions from the control plane.

-When every app in your cluster has a sidee car proxy, you can visualise the flow of the traffic.
+When every app in your cluster has a sidecar proxy, you can visualise the flow of the traffic.

 Here's the same collection of microservices deployed in a cluster with Istio enabled:

 ![Istio with GoogleCloudPlatform/microservices-demo](istio.gif)

-As you can see the graph is identical to the one drew by Weave Scope.
+As you can see the graph is identical to the one drawn by Weave Scope.

 But Istio didn't have to interrogate the Kubernetes API to draw any of it.